 2. Traffic Growth

-When SEO does work, you should expect to see consistent organic traffic growth.
+When SEO does work, you should expect to see a consistent increase in organic traffic growth.
 It doesn’t mean you’ll never have a down month but as you look at the bigger picture, the trend will tell you if you’re on the right track.

 Organic Traffic Growth